delton137/Machine-Learning-Energetic-Molecules-Notebooks/README.md

 notebooks are in "/notebooks/" and relevant data is in "/datasets/"

+The code requires the *[Molecular Machine Learning Toolkit](https://github.com/delton137/mmltoolkit)*, which was developed in conjunction with the work in our paper.

 If you use any of the code here, please cite our work.

 Property data is publicly available and was taken from :